 West MacDonnell Ranges Itinerary & Map of the Most Beautiful Gorges

-Below you can see our map, indicated each of the most beautiful gorged of West MacDonnell Ranges.
+Below you can see our map, indicating each of the most beautiful gorges of West MacDonnell Ranges.

 - Start your day in with a short walk at Simpsons Gap (easy to reach, nice place for families).

 - Then head to Standley Chasm for the sun-lit rocks at noon.